webcomponents/polyfills/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Report an error or other polyfill problem
-labels: 'Type: Bug', 'Focus Area: Standards & Polyfills'
+labels: "Type: Bug, Focus Area: Standards & Polyfills"
 ---

 ### Description

 <!--
   Please provide a clear and concise summary of the bug.